gemesa/gemesa.github.io/_posts/2024-09-25-qilin-ransomware.md

      *(long *)(piVar5 + 0x18) != 0)) {
 ...
 ```
 It then verifies if the provided password is correct.
-For dynamic analysis without the password, we could patch the if (`ret != 0`) check to allow the program to continue even with an incorrect password.
+For dynamic analysis without the password, we could patch the `if (ret != 0) {...}` check to allow the program to continue even with an incorrect password.

 ```c
 ...